wp-plugins/simple-diary/readme.txt

 * Custom post type "reminder" available.
 The reminder infos : Title, start date (required), end date (optional), start time(optional), end time (optional), location (required), url (optionnal), article (optional).
 The date and time infos are set using [pickadate.js](http://amsul.ca/pickadate.js/ "Go to the pickadate.js homepage") jQuery plugin.
 All the system (compose reminder page and datepicker) is responsive.
 * The admin reminders edit page is sorted by start date and contain title, start date, end date, location and creation/modification date.
 All columns are sortable except location column.
-* Option page will let you modify some settings : Title of the diary page, slug modification, reminder count listed in upcoming reminders.
+* Option page will let you modify some settings : Title of the diary page, slug modification, reminder count listed in upcoming reminders, reminder count in diary, selection of the columns in edit page.
 * All default WordPress themes (twentyten, twentyeleven, twentytwelve, twentythirteen, twentyfourteen) can easily be updated to take in account the reminders.
 You just have to get archive-reminder.php, content-reminder.php or loop-reminder.php, single-reminder.php from `/simple-diary/themes-support/your_theme/` and put it into your hteme folder (`/wp-content/themes/your-theme/`).
 You can take these files also as examples to customize Diary and reminders for your theme.
 * A "Upcoming reminders" widget is available in the admin widget section.